asash/gsasrec/Readme.md

 ```
 The code of our gSASRec model is located in the file [recommenders/sequential/models/sasrec/sasrec.py](recommenders/sequential/models/sasrec/sasrec.py)

+### Note that when you use gBCE, the model may require some time to "kick off" training  and improve the results above simple models like popularity.

+If you observe this pattern, consider increasing early stopping patience - the model eventually will start learning.
+Alternatively, consider decreasing t in gBCE to make task easier for the model.

 # Runnig experiments
 (instruction copied from the original repo)